FREQUENTLY ASKED QUESTIONS

 Q: Do you have original artwork for sale?

 A: Yes.
-I have less than 30 pieces of RPG/TCG art left for sale.
-All the images displayed on this website have been sold.
+However, I have less than 6 pieces of RPG/TCG art left for sale.
+All my past artwork for MTG, Pathfinder, D&D, Hearthstone and all the images displayed on this website have been sold.
 A complete availability and price list is available on request (you can request the list via the form on the Contact page).

 Q: Are you available for artwork commissions?